babevm/babevm/docs/quickstart.md

 The following is to get you running and debugging the VM C code executing a `HelloWorld.java` class in either VSCode or Clion for mac.
 Windows/Linux may be different.

 The `lib` folder in this repo has the `HelloWorld.java` class, its compiled version `HelloWorld.class`, plus the runtime libs already built as `rt-0.6.0.jar` (the version may change over time, so be sure to check exactly which version is in there).
-So, we'll get things configured to run the VM code and have it look into that folder for the rt jar and java class.
+So, we'll get things configured to run the VM code and have it search that folder for the rt jar and java class.

 ## VS Code